-The Queen of Sheba asked King Solomon a lot of Questions to see what she had heard about him was true.
+The Queen of Sheba asked King Solomon a lot of questions to see if what she had heard about him was true.

 The Queen of Sheba said “How happy your men must be!
 How happy your officials, who continually stand before you and hear your wisdom!
 Praise be to the LORD your God, who has delighted in you and placed you on the throne of Israel.
 Because of the LORD’s eternal love for Israel, he has made you king, to maintain justice and righteousness.”

-Some scholars say The Queen of Sheba was also known as Queen Mekeda who lived at the same time as King Solomon.
+Some scholars say the Queen of Sheba was also known as Queen Makeda who lived at the same time as King Solomon.

 The Queen of Sheba Visits Solomon

 10:1 When the queen of Sheba heard about Solomon’s reputation with the LORD, she came to test him with difficult questions.
 2 She brought along a large retinue, camels laden with spices, and lots of gold and precious stones.
 Upon her arrival, she spoke with Solomon about everything that was on her mind.
 3 Solomon answered all of her questions.
 Nothing was hidden from Solomon that he did not explain to her.
 4 When the queen of Sheba had seen all of Solomon’s wisdom for herself, the palace that he had built, 5 the food set at his table, his servants who sat with him, his ministers in attendance and how they were dressed, his personal staff and how they were dressed, and even his personal stairway by which he went up to the LORD’s Temple, she was breathless!